 It is a pretty obvious fact Americans are obsessed with dieting.
 The motivation to diet can be of many factors be they medical or all in the name of vanity.
-The view of society that "thin is in" has contributed to this obsession and carried it too far, although it is important to note the health benefits of weight loss for those who weigh too much are crucial and should be a motivational factor in changing ones diet.
+The view of society that "thin is in" has contributed to this obsession and carried it too far, although it is important to note the health benefits of weight loss should be a motivational factor in changing ones diet.

 High Fat, Low Carb

 The Atkins diet is probably the most widely followed diet of all fad diets in the U.S. It has been around for nearly thirty years.
 Some are very happy with it and some are not.